hensyou/cf-micro-service-architecture/labs/lab1/README.md

 }

 ```
+#### Using the Service Class in the Home Controller

-Wire this into the main controller.
+Wire the Service into the HomeController class created earlier.

 ```java